jadestreet/Jade-Xu-graduate-application-material/IGL-burning graph/README.md

 ## Overview
 My journey to research took place at the *Illinois Geometry Lab*, an environment dedicated to geometry-centered projects.
 The *Burning Graph* project, my first research experience, involved collaborating with four fellow undergraduates with the ambitious goal of proving the *Burning Number Conjecture*.
 ## Prerequisite
-To grasp the intricacies of our work, it's essential to delve into the concepts of graph burning, the burning process, and the burning number.
+To grasp the intricacies of our work, it's essential to delve into the concepts of **graph burning**, **the burning process**, and **the burning number**.
 If these concepts are strange to you and you would like to know more about this project, feel free to view the [concepts & details](https://github.com/jadestreet/Jade-Xu-graduate-application-material/blob/main/IGL-burning%20graph/concepts%20%26%20details.md) file.
 ## Accomplishments: Proving & Simulation
 My contributions to the Burning Graph project were twofold: **mathematical theorem proving** and **the implementation of the first simulation algorithm**.
 I participated in proving the theory by finding a contradiction in the **Minimal Counterexample** (the smallest example that falsifies a claim).
 In the realm of mathematical proofs, we successfully demonstrated the conjecture in two specific cases[^1], but applying it broadly posed challenges.To break through the bottleneck, our mentor advised a shift toward implementing a simulation algorithm.